hove-io/navitia/install.rst

 We hope you got the source code from git.

-1. Get the submodules: at the root of project :
+#.
+Get the submodules: at the root of project :

    ``git submodule update --init``

+#.
+With CMake you can build in a repository different than the source directory.

+   By convention, you can have one build repository for each kind of build.
-2. Create a directory where everything will be built and enter it
+   Create a directory where everything will be built and enter it ``mkdir release``

-   ``mkdir release``
    ``cd release``

-3. Run cmake
+#.
+Run cmake

    ``cmake ../source``
    Note: il will build in debug mode.
-If you want to compile it as a release run

-   ``cmake -DCMAKE_BUILD_TYPE=Release ../source``
+If you want to compile it as a release run ``cmake -DCMAKE_BUILD_TYPE=Release ../source``

-4. compile
+#.
+Compile

    ``make -j4``
    Note: adjust -jX according to the number of cores you have

 Testing